sunny-bboy/sunny-bboy/README.md

 ## About

-BSc (Hons) candidate in Quantitative Risk Finance & Actuarial Science at **North-West University**, with a specialization in the convergence of financial engineering and artificial intelligence.
-My work centers on developing scalable financial technology solutions, with particular emphasis on algorithmic trading systems, quantitative risk modeling, and distributed ledger applications.
+Quantitative Risk Finance & Actuarial Science at **North-West University**, with a specialization in the convergence of financial engineering and artificial intelligence.
+My work centers on developing scalable financial technology solutions, with particular emphasis on algorithmic trading systems, quantitative risk modeling, tech, and distributed ledger applications.

 ---